-In September of 2007 I saw an ad for in-home personal trainers.
+In September I saw an ad for in-home personal trainers.
 It originally felt like an indulgence meant for others with tons of money and very poor motivation, but I realized that I did indeed have poor motivation when it came to figuring out how to get and stay fit in a new ‘middle aged’ way.
 So I decided it was a critical investment in me and my health, not an expense or a luxury (or a sign of weakness).

 I met Beth Fahey and the rest really is history…and my personal blessing.
 In my first conversation with her, Beth first told me that people really needed to love their trainers, which I thought was strange and certainly not what I thought I needed – I just needed someone to ‘tell me what to do.’
 I couldn’t have been more wrong!
 The relationship Beth establishes is so personal, so tailored that it was (and remains) central to my success.
 She never made me feel guilty that I couldn’t ‘pull it together myself’ and in fact was passionate that we all need coaches to help us along, and that it wasn’t a shame or weakness, it was the way human beings were built…to need support.